JumpCloud leaps ahead with simplicity and speed, thanks to Google Cloud Platform

 The CTO estimates that Compute Engine also reduces the time needed to set up a network of edge servers around the globe by 85 to 90 percent, saving the startup weeks of effort.
 And JumpCloud doesn’t need as many administrators working on infrastructure.
 “With Google Compute Engine, any of the developers, junior or senior, can go ahead and spin up whatever they need,” he says.

 Compute Engine has proven so useful that JumpCloud is considering how to use other Google Cloud Platform services.
-“I will definitely spend more time with Google App Engine, and I am also very interested in Google Container Engine,” Topher Marie says.
+“I will definitely spend more time with Google App Engine, and I am also very interested in Google Kubernetes Engine,” Topher Marie says.
 “I’m excited about all of the possibilities.”

 Google Cloud Platform has steadily grown in importance to JumpCloud since the startup first tried it.
 “We have a multi-provider strategy,” Bhargava says, “but our center of gravity will be Google.”